ANTLab-polimi/onos-opa-example/README.md

 IMR requires little code modification to the ONOS application that wants to take advantage of the OPA: it doesn't affect the way the application submits intents to the Intent Framework, IMR only needs to be aware of which intents the ONOS application wants to expose to the OPA and then it will automatically collect statistics and re-route intents.

 # Install guide
-This repository contains an example of a possible OPA logic to be interconnected with the IMR service, while the ```onos``` repository contains, in addition to ONOS, the new Intent Monitor and Reroute (IMR) service and Intent Reactive Forwarding (IFWD) application.
+This repository, ```onos-opa-example```, contains an example of a possible OPA logic to be interconnected with the IMR service, while the ```onos``` repository contains, in addition to ONOS, the new Intent Monitor and Reroute (IMR) service and the legacy Intent Reactive Forwarding (IFWD) application.

+In this tuorial we are going to create a simple topology and two pairs of intents using the Intent Reactive Forwarding application.
+We'll then require to the IMR service to monitor their statistics and to expose the data to the OPA which in turn will re-reoute the paths.

 ## Pre-requisites
 Download Virtual Box and import the pre-configured VM at [link](https://bit.ly/onos-imr).

-As an alternative, you can manually install Mininet 2.2.2 on Ubuntu (64 bit) and run the following command to install the pre-requisites and clone the repositories:
+As an alternative, you can manually install Mininet 2.2.2 on Ubuntu (64 bit) and run the following command to install the pre-requisites and clone the two repositories:
 ```bash
 $ bash -c "$(wget -O - https://git.io/vbDqO)"
 $ source ~/.bashrc
 ```
 ## Tutorial

-Now with the VM just configured, you can build ONOS with the following command
+Now, with the VM just configured, you can build ONOS with the following command
 ```bash
 $ cd $ONOS_ROOT
 $ tools/build/onos-buck run onos-local -- clean debug